The Duke of Edinburgh’s Award

 Students in Year 9 can enrol for the Bronze Award, and can continue to the Silver Award in Year 10.
 Sixth Form students can enrol for the prestigious Gold Award.

-A drop-in session runs every Wednesday and Thursday lunchtime, 1:30-2:00pm in F239 where students can come for help and advice.
+A drop-in session runs every Wednesday lunchtime, 1:30-2:00pm in F239 where students can come for help and advice.

 The Expedition element of the Bronze & Silver Award at St John’s is run by BXM Expeditions, an official DofE Approved Activity Provider.
 The Bronze & Silver expeditions have three parts; a one-day training session, a practice expedition, and an assessment expedition, and it is compulsory that students attend all three parts.